-Well we are missing out on the best thing to think about and it is our loss.
-I deal with people weekly who are soon to depart this life.
-This is my work and I have a lot of wonderful things to say to these people about where the Christian is going when they leave us.
+Well, we are missing out on the best thing to think about and it is our loss.
+I deal with people who are soon to depart this life.
+This has been my work and I have a lot of wonderful things to say to these people about where the Christian is going when they leave us.

 These are challenging thoughts.
 Can you speak the words of Baxter with confidence?
 We do not have to be seriously ill to have thoughts about heaven and our destination with Christ.
 We will be better able to live in this world the more we think of the next.

 The Bible calls on us to set our hearts and minds on things above and not on the things of earth.
 This is the secret of living the good life here and now.
 Then when this world robs us of health, wealth, friends, loved ones, whatever, we will still have our compass intact and be able to chart our course well.

 If this world comes first in our lives we shall surely lose all and be eternally miserable.
 Only by trusting in Jesus, the only Saviour, can we cope and live confidently.
 Then we shall know the promise in the verse for today.
 God Himself shall place loving arms around us at the end and gather us home to where we truly belong.